didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

   <img class="mx-auto" src="/blogs/academic_cycle/p3.png">
 </figure>

-As depicted in the diagram, when individuals enter a flow state, they tend to overlook most surrounding distractions and lose track of time.
-Tasks are completed rapidly while maintaining a sense of emotional calmness, typically resulting in several times the normal efficiency.
-If an organization fosters an environment conducive to the accessibility of flow states, the collective productivity coefficient can increase from O(N) to O(kN), where k may be several times greater or even exceed ten.
-This signifies a fundamental transition from linear to enhanced linear productivity scaling.
+As illustrated in the diagram, when individuals enter a state of flow, they tend to disregard most external distractions and lose track of time.
+Tasks are accomplished rapidly while preserving a sense of emotional calmness, typically yielding efficiency levels several times beyond the norm.
+Should an organization promote an environment that facilitates access to flow states, the collective productivity coefficient may escalate from O(N) to O(kN), where k could potentially be several times greater or even exceed ten.
+This represents a significant shift from linear to enhanced linear productivity scaling.

 ## 3.3 Imperfection-Informed Systems Design